US stocks point to rebound following plunge

 Continue Reading Below

-The major equity futures indexes are pointing to a rise of 0.4 percent.
+The major equity futures indexes are pointing to a rise of 0.7 percent, which would be an increase of at least 150 points on the Dow.

 U.S. stocks closed broadly lower on Tuesday, with the Dow Jones Industrial Average giving up more than 300 points in the last hour of regular trading.